-Pupil Premium Strategy Statement - East Leake Academy
+Pupil Premium Strategy Statement - East Leake Academy 2024-25

-This statement details our academy's use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our academy's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our academy.